citrix/citrix-daas-rest-go/citrixorchestration/docs/MachinesAPIsDAAS.md

 )

 func main() {
+    citrixCustomerId := "CitrixOnPremises" // string | Citrix Customer ID.
+Default is 'CitrixOnPremises' citrixInstanceId := "citrixInstanceId_example" // string | Citrix Instance (Site) ID.
     nameOrId := "nameOrId_example" // string | Machine to disconnect sessions from.
-    citrixCustomerId := "citrixCustomerId_example" // string | Citrix Cloud Customer ID.
-    citrixInstanceId := "citrixInstanceId_example" // string | Citrix Cloud Instance (Site) ID.
-    userAgent := "Mozilla/5.0" // string | User Agent type of the request.
+    userAgent := "Mozilla/5.0" // string | User Agent type of the request. (optional)
+    authorization := "authorization_example" // string | Citrix authorization header: CWSAuth Bearer={token} (optional)
-    detailResponseRequired := true // bool | Identify if the API need to return detail info in response model.
+    citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
+If not provided, a new GUID will be generated and returned. (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional) detailResponseRequired := true // bool | Identify if the API need to return detail info in response model.
 Set to false will improve performance with return basic machine model. (optional) (default to true) async := true // bool | If `true`, the session will be disconnected as a background task.
 The task will have JobType DisconnectSessions.
 When the task is complete it will redirect to GetMachine.
-The job's Parameters will contain properties: * _Id_ - ID of the machine on which sessions are being disconnected. * _Name_ - Name of the machine on which sessions are being disconnected. (optional) (default to false) authorization := "authorization_example" // string | Citrix Cloud authorization header: CWSAuth Bearer={token} (optional) citrixTransactionId := "citrixTransactionId_example" // string | Transaction ID that will be used to track this request.
-If not provided, a new GUID will be generated and returned. (optional) xActionName := "xActionName_example" // string | Orchestration Action Name (optional) accept := "application/json" // string | Must accept application/json. (optional) citrixLocale := "en-US" // string | Locale of the request. (optional)
+The job's Parameters will contain properties: * _Id_ - ID of the machine on which sessions are being disconnected. * _Name_ - Name of the machine on which sessions are being disconnected. (optional) (default to false)

     configuration := openapiclient.NewConfiguration()
     apiClient := openapiclient.NewAPIClient(configuration)
-    resp, r, err := apiClient.MachinesAPIsDAAS.MachinesDisconnectSessions(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).DetailResponseRequired(detailResponseRequired).Async(async).Authorization(authorization).CitrixTransactionId(citrixTransactionId).XActionName(xActionName).Accept(accept).CitrixLocale(citrixLocale).Execute()
+    resp, r, err := apiClient.MachinesAPIsDAAS.MachinesDisconnectSessions(context.Background(), nameOrId).CitrixCustomerId(citrixCustomerId).CitrixInstanceId(citrixInstanceId).UserAgent(userAgent).Authorization(authorization).CitrixTransactionId(citrixTransactionId).Accept(accept).CitrixLocale(citrixLocale).DetailResponseRequired(detailResponseRequired).Async(async).Execute()
     if err != nil {
         fmt.Fprintf(os.Stderr, "Error when calling `MachinesAPIsDAAS.MachinesDisconnectSessions``: %v\n", err)
         fmt.Fprintf(os.Stderr, "Full HTTP response: %v\n", r)